 Tuition and Aid

-Multiple financial aid options are available to make your mild/moderate disabilities credential affordable.
+Multiple financial aid options are available to make your Mild to Moderate Support Needs Education Specialist Credential program affordable.

 Delivering high-quality graduate programs takes a comprehensive support system.
 Your investment in an advanced degree or program includes a network of services and personnel who partner with you in pursuit of higher education.
 Below is a breakdown of some common fees associated with School of Education programs.